-How to Get Seed Funding – A Step by Step Guide for Founders
+How to Get Seed Funding – Step-by-Step Guide for Startups

-There’s a common problem many founders face:
+There’s a common problem many startup founders face:

 They’ve got a strong idea with real potential, the beginnings of a great team, and a well-developed plan to bring their company to market.